North Captiva Island Ferry Guide: Schedules, Costs & Tips

 Island Girl Charters—The Public Ferry Option

 Island Girl Charters operates the primary public ferry service to North Captiva Island, departing from Pineland Marina.
-This scheduled service runs multiple times daily year-round, with adult tickets priced at $45-54 round-trip and children at $30-50 round-trip (ages 11 and under).
+This scheduled service runs multiple times daily year-round, with adult tickets priced at $59 round-trip and children at $54 round-trip (ages3 to 11 and under three free).
 The 20-minute journey accommodates walk-on passengers, bicycles, and limited cargo.
 Reservations are recommended during peak season (November-April) when boats reach capacity quickly.

-The North Captiva Island Club (NCIC) ferry serves primarily as transportation for club members and resort guests staying at affiliated properties.
-Operating from Bokeelia/Pine Island (or St. James City), this private service costs $24 one-way for adults and $21.50 for children (ages 2 to 12) to about $60-75 per person for non-members and requires advance booking through the club.
-While non-members can sometimes access the service, priority goes to resort guests, making availability unpredictable for general public use.
+The Island Club North Captiva (NCIC) ferry serves primarily as transportation for club members and resort guests staying at affiliated properties.
+Operating from Bokeelia/Pine Island (or St. James City), this private service costs $28 one-way for adults and $24.50 for children (ages 2 to 12).
+While non-members can access the service, priority goes to resort guests, making availability unpredictable for general public use, please check with your property manager for restrictions.

 Private Water Taxis—When and Why to Use Them

 Private water taxis offer on-demand, flexible scheduling ideal for late arrivals, large groups, or when regular ferries are full.
-Companies like Barnhill’s and Beach Daisy charge $200-400 per trip (not per person), making them cost-effective for groups of 4-6 people.
+Companies like Boats and Fun charge $200-400 per trip (not per person), making them cost-effective for groups of 4-6 people.
 They’re essential for emergencies, transporting oversized items, or accessing the island outside standard ferry hours.

 Which Ferry Should You Choose?

 Island Girl Charters suits most visitors with reliable schedules and affordable pricing.
-Choose NCIC ferry if staying at affiliated properties for seamless resort integration.
+Choose Island Club North Captiva ferry if staying at affiliated properties for seamless resort integration.
 Opt for private water taxis when traveling in groups, carrying substantial cargo, or needing schedule flexibility.
 Budget-conscious solo travelers should book Island Girl in advance, while families might find water taxis competitive when splitting costs.

 North Captiva Ferry Schedule and Departure Times